wenkangjing/notes-launch-school/kb/js/js_tips.md

 - Hoisting

   - Always declare variables at the top of their scope.
-  - lways declare functions before calling them:
+  - Always declare functions before calling them:
   - **always remember to convert code to after hoisting**

 - declare